ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/docs/SPH.md

 $$ m = \frac{N \rho_{0}}{\sum_{i} \rho_{i}} $$

 ##  Boundary Conditions
 All the boundaries are solid walls with damped reflecting boundary conditions.
 If particles are within a distance h of the boundary, their velocity and position should be updated to reverse the motion of the particle and keep it within the domain.
-For example, on the right boundary, the x-component of position and velocity would be modified as
+For example, on the right boundary, the x-component of position and velocity would be modified as:

 $$ x  = 1 - h $$
 $$ u  = - eu $$